Evelina Fedorenko: Career and research

-As of February 2024, Fedorenko is an associate professor and laboratory head in the Brain and Cognitive Sciences department at MIT, and an associate member of MIT's McGovern Institute for Brain Research, as well as an associate researcher at Massachusetts General Hospital.
-She was an assistant professor at Harvard Medical School (2014–2019).
+As of February 2024, Fedorenko is a tenured professor and laboratory head in the Brain and Cognitive Sciences department at MIT, a member of MIT's McGovern Institute for Brain Research, and was an assistant professor at Harvard Medical School and a research affiliate at Massachusetts General Hospital.

 Her specialty is the human language system.
 Her goal is to try to provide a representation of our brain regions and to study individuals who have healthy brain regions and who have brain disorders.
 She is also trying to understand the calculations that we perform in our everyday life.
 During her research she uses different kinds of methods including functional magnetic resonance imaging (fMRI), ERPs and intracranial recordings.
 One of her areas of research is the brains of polyglots, who speak multiple languages.
 This research has been featured in The New Yorker magazine and the BBC World Service documentary, The Polyglots.